We are open every day during our regular season (spring/summer/fall) unless closed due to inclement weather.

 The zoo can be quickly circled in about 45 minutes, or you can take around 3 hours to walk around, engage in keeper chats, and participate in our interactive exhibits!

 For the safety of the animals that call the zoo home, we do not allow pets, emotional support animals, or therapy animals in the zoo.
 Only service animals as defined by the ADA guidelines are permitted within the zoo.

 Yes!
-Though we have plenty of food, drinks, and treats available, visitors are welcome to bring food and beverages into the zoo.
+Though we have plenty of food, drinks, and treats available during our regular season, visitors are welcome to bring food and beverages into the Zoo.
 Alcoholic beverages are strictly prohibited.